aegir-project/provision/docs/customizing-provision.md

 ```
 ~/.config/provision/$SERVER_NAME
-   /docker-compose.yml  # Generated on provision verify
+   /.env                            # Generated on provision verify.
+Includes the COMPOSE_FILE variable to include all found docker-compose yml files.
+   /.env-custom                     # (Optional) Included in .env when it is generated.
+See https://docs.docker.com/compose/reference/envvars/ for available environment variables.
-   /docker-compose-overrides.yml   # (Optional) Merged into docker-compose.yml on provision verify**
+   /docker-compose-provision.yml    # Generated on provision verify
+   /docker-compose*.yml             # (Optional) Additional files named docker-compose*.yml are detected and written to .env, so any calls to docker-compose in this directory load all files.
    /.provision.yml                  # (Optional) YML file with hooks to run on verify.
    /mysql.cnf                       # (Optional) MySQL configuration can be put into this file.***
    /php.ini                         # (Optional) Custom PHP configuration.****
    /php-cli.ini                     # (Optional) Custom PHP configuration for CLI only.
    /Dockerfile.http                 # (Optional) Custom dockerfile for the http service.*****
    /Dockerfile.db                   # (Optional) Custom dockerfile to use the db service.
    /apacheDocker.conf               # Generated on provision verify
    /apacheDocker
      /platform.d                    # Generated Platform apache configs.
      /pre.d                         # Custom Apache configs can be put in here.
      /post.d                        # Custom Apache configs can be put in here.
      /vhost.d                       # Generated Site virtualhost configs.
      /platform.d
 ```